SemanticPay/agent-observability-platform/README.md

 - Verify `RAG_DATASTORE_ID` matches your Vertex AI Search datastore ID
 - Ensure the datastore exists in the specified location

-### Document Fetching Errors
+### Import Errors
-- Check internet connection
-- Some government sites may have rate limiting
+- Make sure you're running from the project root directory
+- Check that all dependencies are installed: `pip install -r requirements.txt`
-- Verify URLs are accessible
+- Verify Python path includes the project root

+### Google ADK Not Found
+- Install Google ADK: `pip install google-adk`
+- Check that you're using the correct version compatible with your Python version

 ## License

 This project is for educational/demonstration purposes.